docsforadobe/premiere-scripting-guide/docs/application/application.md

 **Description**

-Writes a string to Premiere Pro’s debug console.
+Writes a string to Premiere Pro's debug console.

 **Parameters**